mumpf/knx-sensor/doc/knx-dev-beta-setup.md

 ## How to upload the Firmware to your Hardware

-Connect your device via USB to your PC
+Connect your device via USB to your PC.
+If you are using sensormodule v3.1, you need to connect it to the KNX bus.

 Open (again) the file Sensormodul/src/Sensormodul.cpp